AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

-1. Type checking of type functions (and hence, associated type synonyms); routines in `TcUnify` that still need to be extended:
+1. Type checking of type families; routines in `TcUnify` that still need to be extended:

   - `boxySplitTyConApp`: The second argument (`BoxyRhoType`) can be a synonym family application.
 Then, we must produce a wanted coercion and return a `HsWrapper` value that applies that coercion.
   - `boxySplitAppTy`: Basically, the same deal as the previous.